Omar4589/YardGems/README.md

 1.  `Clone` this repo to your local machine
 2. Open a terminal and navigate to the `root` of the project's directory
-3. Type `npm run install` and press enter/return on your keyboard to run the command.
+3. Type `npm install` and press enter/return on your keyboard to run the command.
 4. Once the installation finishes, type and run `npm run develop`.
 This starts the server and runs the react app.
 Refer to package.json file in the root for more scripts.

 ## Usage <a id="usage"></a>